 13. Test for presence of bile salts in urine.

 1. Parts of a compound microscope.

 2. Specimens/slides/models and identification with reasons – Bacteria, Oscillatoria, Spirogyra, Rhizopus, mushroom, yeast, liverwort, moss, fern, pine, one monocotyledonous plant, one dicotyledonous plant and one lichen.

 3. Virtual specimens/slides/models and identifying features of – Amoeba, Hydra, liverfluke, Ascaris, leech, earthworm, prawn, silkworm, honeybee, snail, starfish, shark, rohu, frog, lizard, pigeon and rabbit.

-5. Mitosis in onion root tip cells and animal cells (grasshopper) from permanent slides.
+4. Mitosis in onion root tip cells and animals cells (grasshopper) from permanent slides.

-Get access to interactive lessons and videos related to Maths and Science with BYJU’S App/ Tablet.
+Visit CBSE Syllabus page to get syllabus of all subjects from Classes 1 to 12.
+Get access to interactive lessons and study videos with the BYJU’S App/ Tablet.